-Engagement from Local Authorities and WERLAs (Waste Enforcement Regional Lead Authorities) has significantly increased, with the new WERLA staff actively supporting enforcement efforts.
+Engagement from Local Authorities and WERLA (Waste Enforcement Regional Lead Authorities) has significantly increased, with the new WERLA staff actively supporting enforcement efforts.
 This has led to continued progress in resolving Suspect Major Producers (SMPs) and supporting recruitment efforts.

 In 2024, 55 (33%) of new Members came from the Enforcement Co-operation Programme.
-Repak is currently managing 10 SMPs and working actively with Local Authorities to address 9 of the 11 outstanding previously registered self-compliers.
+Repak is currently managing 10 SMPs and working actively with Local Authorities to address 9 of the 11 outstanding previously registered self-compliers

-The final review meeting with WERLAs took place on December 4th, marking the completion of another productive year.
-Over the past eight years, the Enforcement Co-operation programme has resulted in the conversion of 352 businesses, generating over €9 million in revenue income, alongside 81 previously registered self-compliers contributing an additional €4 million.
+The final review meeting with WERLAs took place on December 4th, marking the completior of another productive year.
+Over the past eight

-Looking ahead to 2025, Repak will focus on preparing and referring SMPs for enforcement, while Local Authorities will work to close out outstanding self-compliers and businesses on the Enforcement portal.

-This collaborative programme is now a vital link between Repak and the Local Authority Enforcement Officers and greatly assists their efforts in monitoring compliance with Major Producers in each region.
+As ) A years, the Enforcement Co-operation programme has resulted in the conversion of 352 businesses, generating over €9 million in revenue income, alongside 81 previously registered self-compliers contributing an additional €4 million. ng :he is ely Looking ahead to 2025, Repak will focus on preparing and referring SMPs for enforcement, while Local Authorities will work to close out outstanding self-compliers and businesses on the Enforcement portal. s. m This collaborative programme is now a vital link between Repak and the Local Authority Enforcement Officers and greatly assists their efforts in monitoring compliance with Major Producers in each region.

-Marketing, Communications & Public Relations
+SECTION 7 Marketing, Communications & Public Relations